 Version Status Date Prepared by Comments 1.7 (cont.)
-Final 3 February 2021 Emma Cooper PBD-2014-03C Agency Accreditation Scheme for Construction - threshold for unaccredited work and PBD-2015-02 Agency accreditation scheme arrangements have been superseded by the revised Accreditation Program for Construction Procurement.
+Final 1 February 2021 Emma Cooper PBD-2014-03C Agency Accreditation Scheme for Construction - threshold for unaccredited work and PBD-2015-02 Agency accreditation scheme arrangements have been superseded by the revised Accreditation Program for Construction Procurement.
 The Procurement Board has approved the directions to be withdrawn.
 They have been removed from the Board Directions list on p.
 111. The nsw.buy Supplier hub was launched, providing a place for NSW Government buyers and suppliers to connect.
 The list of government procurement solutions has been updated on p.
 108. catalogues.buy.nsw was launched and provides a secure, click-to-buy platform for government users.
 It replaces the NSW eCatalogue.
 References have been updated on p.
-108.
+108. 1.8 Final 30 July 2021 Jess Johnson Added references to the NSW Government Telematics Policy, found in appendix 2 of the Travel and Transport Policy Added references to the Motor Vehicle Operational Guidelines Added references to the PBD 2021-01 Support for Flood Affected Communities was issued 16 April 2021 Added information on the Premier's Memorandum M2021-10 Procurement for Large, Complex Infrastructure Projects Added references to the Small Business Shorter Payment Term Policy, commenced 1 July 2021 Added references to the Direct Dealing Guidelines, published on buy.nsw.
+Added references to the Procurement Methods Guidelines, published on www.infrastructure.nsw. gov.au Added references to PBD 2021-02 Mandated use of ICT Purchasing Framework.
+This Direction came into effect 1 July 2021 (with transitional provisions to 1 Sept 2021), replacing PBD-2020-02 Use of Procure IT Framework and Increase of the Threshold in Core& Contracts.
+PBD 2021-02 requires that an agency must use the relevant ICT Purchasing Framework documents for the procurement of ICT goods and services.
+Updated: Section 1:03 Objectives, p.
+14 Section 2:02 Source: Contract requirements, p.
+76 Section 2:02 Source: Other category specific requirements, p.
+95 Section 3:05 Governance and feedback, p.
+126. Removed references to PBD-2020-02, replaced by PBD 2021-02, p.
+126.